stefanosu/Neighborhood-Map-React/README.md

 In this application I also used Foursquare API to get information about the locations.

-Glad to have participated in Udacity's Front-end NanoDegree Program
+Glad to have participated in Udacity's Front-end NanoDegree Program.